Clinician Headshot

 Frequently asked questions

 Is Dr. Elizabeth A. Mellin accepting new clients and do they offer online appointment requests?
-Dr. Elizabeth A. Mellin is currently accepting new clients but has not enabled online booking.
+Dr. Elizabeth A. Mellin is currently accepting new clients and can be booked on the Monarch website.
+Dr. Elizabeth A. Mellin also offers a free consultation.

 What areas does Dr. Elizabeth A. Mellin specialize in?
 Dr. Elizabeth A. Mellin specializes in the following areas: Abandonment, Abuse Survivors, Anxiety, Attachment Issues, Chronic Illness, Codependency, Depression, Emotional Abuse, Family Conflict, Relationship Issues, Self Esteem, Sex Therapy, and Trauma.